soullivaneuh/composer-versions-check/README.md

 {
     "config": {
         "sllh-composer-versions-check": {
-            "show-links": true
+            "show-links": false
         }
     }
 }
 ```

 * `show-links`: Shows outdated package links.
-Set to `false` to get a shorter output.
+Set to `true` to get a larger output, like the demo.